 The official Notice of Violation (NOV) begins the process for the non-compliant violator to appear before the Code Enforcement Board or Special Magistrate if the violation is not corrected.
 Property owners who fail to comply will be given notice of the board hearings in person, by certified mail or by posting(s) on the property.
 Continuing violations may result in severe fines, liens and foreclosure.

 Code Enforcement Common Violations to Avoid

 - Abandoned Vehicles – An abandoned vehicle, defined as any vehicle that does not have a valid, un-expired license plate affixed to or displayed on the vehicle or a vehicle that is inoperable, is not permitted in the open upon public or private property.

 - Building Numbers – All buildings, including homes, shall have numbers located on the building or in the front yard clearly visible from the adjacent road.
-The numbers shall be at least three inches in height for residential and at least six inches in height for all other buildings and in a contrasting color to the background.
+The numbers shall be at least four inches in height for residential and at least six inches in height for all other buildings and in a contrasting color to the background.

 - Commercial Vehicles – Any commercial vehicle or bus parked in a residential district is prohibited unless it is completely enclosed in a garage, within the confines of a carport or parked within an accessory building.